-What worked to generate leads (or demand) 10 years ago doesn’t work nearly as well now that buyers wield far more power over their decision making and purchase processes.
+What worked to generate leads (or demand) 10 years ago doesn’t work nearly as well now that buyers wield far more power over their decision-making and purchase processes.

 What is inbound lead generation?

-By making your brand more discoverable online, in search engines and social media platforms, and by using valuable content to engage visitors in an information exchange - their contact information in return for your knowledge - so that ongoing communication can be achieved.
+By making your brand more discoverable online, in search engines and social media platforms, and by using valuable content to engage visitors in an information exchange: their contact information for your knowledge, to begin an ongoing conversation.